-We have partnered with ‘Kidz Search’ to deliver safe images from a variety of safe websites, many of which are educational in nature.
+We have partnered with KidzSearch to deliver safe images from a variety of safe and fun family websites, many of which are educational in nature.

-Not only are all images properly screened to ensure only appropriate images appear, the nature of the websites are also filtered to prevent users from landing on a site that may contain harmful material – even if the image that brought them to the site is innocent.
+Not only are all images properly filtered using safe search, the nature of the websites associated with image results are also screened to prevent users from landing on a site that may contain harmful content – even if the image that brought them to the site is innocent.

 There are a few questions you should ask yourself when downloading an image.